Sen. Sanders unveiled a new 'Medicare For All' bill. Allies wonder how he'll get it passed.

 "Maybe he just thinks this is an arcane issue that the vast majority of voters don't understand or care about," Shahid added, "but I think he can use his platform to explain to people why a political revolution also requires major structural reforms of our democracy."

-Some supporters suggested Sanders might be thinking tactically.
-With Republicans in power and already altering Senate rules to push through Trump judicial nominees, putting Democrats on record behind broader rule changes could give GOP Senators political cover to make them first.
+Looking to address these concerns, Sanders released a statement on Wednesday afternoon detailing a path to passage that involved first rallying supporters to pressure Democrats into supporting his plan and then using potential hardball procedural tactics to pass it with a bare majority.

-At the same time, Sanders suggested an alternative plan in his HuffPost interview: He could pass his agenda through existing means like budget "reconciliation," a procedure that requires a simple majority.
+Sanders suggested making it harder for Senators to filibuster, while not quite calling for its abolition.
+But he also indicated that ending the filibuster would be unnecessary, as he could pass his agenda through budget "reconciliation," a procedure that requires a simple majority.

-But the procedure comes with constraints and the Senate parliamentarian, who is tasked with interpreting the rules and whose word typically carries the day, can be hard to predict.
-There are ways to overrule or replace the parliamentarian, but they would spark their own fight over rules and norms, similar to the filibuster debate.
+But reconciliation comes with constraints.
 Budget experts interviewed by NBC News were split on how much of Sanders' agenda might pass given these obstacles.
-While expanding health care and raising taxes on the rich seem achievable to some degree, other priorities like immigration, curbing money in politics, and climate change could be tougher hauls.
-And the bigger and more complex the proposal, the greater the risk that a crucial component might be stripped that undermines the whole package.
+While expanding health care and raising taxes seem achievable to some degree, the bigger and more complex the proposal, the greater the risk that a crucial component might be stripped that undermines the whole package.

+In his statement, though, Sanders suggested a way to ensure that a Medicare For All bill made it past the Senate parliamentarian, who advises members on whether legislation violates the rules.
+He would instruct his vice president, who would preside over the senate, to overrule the parliamentarian's advice if it conflicted with his plan.

+"I can tell you that a vice president in a Bernie Sanders administration will determine that Medicare for All can pass through the Senate under reconciliation and is not in violation of the rules," he said.

 On the right and center-left, critics challenged the new Sanders bill over its cost — $32 trillion over 10 years, according to one estimate by the conservative Mercatus Center — and its elimination of existing private plans.
 Republicans have made single-payer health care an early focus of attacks heading into the 2020 election.